Wednesday, 20 November 2024

 Blu-Tack is a relatively modern product that is cleaner and stickier, although it is more expensive.

 I'll use Blu-Tack when balancing my model.
-I can use it on tissued surfaces.
+I can use it on tissued surfaces, I can use it to attach small metal objects like nuts, bolts, coins.

 Balsa Cement